djstory/podcasting/README.md

-- Open GarageBand and start a new project
+- Open GarageBand and start a new project—don't select Voice, select Empty Project
-  - Don't select "Voice," select empty project and check detail tab
-- Select an audio project and check your input setting
+- For Track Type, select Audio (the default)
-- Setup GB for podcasting (rather than recording music)
+- Do some simple setups to make GB friendly for podcasting (rather than recording music)
-  - Turn off metronome and counter, set to time (minutes and seconds)
+  - Turn off metronome and counter
+  - Set to time (minutes and seconds) instead of bars
-  - Turn off master effects
-  - Save your project
-- Note the explore tool

-### Setup Your Tracks